IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

  * Timing set to multiples of RTTs instead of seconds.

-Draft version -03 is mayor editorial pass including removal of some outdated or background information and reorganisation of several sections:
+Draft version -03 is major editorial pass including removal of some outdated or background information and reorganisation of several sections:

 * Much shorter abstract and introduction focusing on what's new in SCReAMv2